 The economic rebound that created ‘The Roaring Twenties’ led to huge social change in attitudes and helped to established modern Britain.
 I’m therefore keen for this to be a positive project.
 So it will also focus on how hospitality can recover by adapting to take advantage of a ‘bounce’ once people are confident that the vaccinations work, and are confident to socialise in greater numbers.

-I will be shooting 20 individual portraits and combining them into a single image.
+I will be shooting at least 20 individual portraits and combining them into a single image.
 All portraits will be taken with the same lighting, background and edit to create a consistent look for the individual and group image/s.

 We will try to film every session to create extra content & compliment the portrait to explain how lockdown affected each individual.
 This is where we can discuss the recovery and how to adapt to benefit once the bounce comes.